 Lake Waikaremoana: A Journey into the Heart of Te Urewera

-We were five: Orielle, one of our event organisers event organiser; Emily, who had joined the Great Walks of New Zealand Meetup Group two events prior; Alam, who had first walked with us at Cape Reinga last September; X, who had joined the group just one month earlier; and me.
+We were a small group: Orielle, one of our event organisers; Emily, who had joined the Great Walks of New Zealand Meetup Group two events prior; Alam, who had first walked with us at Cape Reinga last September; and me.

 Day 1: Onepoto to Waiopaua Hut (10.4 km)

-The track wasted no time.
+The Lake Waikaremoana track wasted no time.
 From the Onepoto boat landing the trail immediately began its ascent towards Panekire Bluff — a relentless climb that tested lungs and legs alike.
-The forest was alive with birdsong from time to time (the melodic calls of tūī) As we gained altitude, glimpses of the lake emerged through the trees, each one more breathtaking than the last.
+The forest was alive with the melodic calls of tūī from time to time.
+As we gained altitude, glimpses of the lake emerged through the trees, each one more breathtaking than the last.

 Alam was suffering.
 He was carrying an 80-litre pack weighing around 15 kg — mine was 9 kg.
 He had packed for a different kind of trip entirely: fresh potatoes, onions, rice, a kilogram of fruit, a stove, and a gas canister (he even borrowed my own stove and gas canister and, without warning, used it for 30 minutes) to make curry at the huts.
-When I saw his backpack, the previous night, I asked him why on earth would someone carry an 80-litre backpack on a 2 days and 3 hours trail, he replied he'll be OK.
-He was OK until we reached Panakire Hut, but after lunch he slowed down considerably.
-"I am just walking at my own pace."
+When I saw his backpack the previous night, I asked him why on earth someone would carry an 80-litre backpack on a 2-day, 3-hour trail.
+He replied he’d be OK.
+He was OK until we reached Panekire Hut, but after lunch he slowed down considerably.
+“I am just walking at my own pace.”
 I have heard that phrase before.
-It is Alam's smoke signal for "I am exhausted."
+It is Alam’s smoke signal for “I am exhausted.”
 He soldiered on regardless, though it was clear the pack was taking its toll.

 “I am just walking at my own pace.”

 Alam, somewhere on the way to Waiopaua Hut — a familiar signalFinally, after what felt like an eternity, we crested the bluff.
 The view was simply stunning — the entire expanse of Lake Waikaremoana stretched out before us, a vast, shimmering sapphire surrounded by an unbroken sea of green.
-X reached Panekire Hut just as we were leaving after lunch; she had made her own way up without us.
-We walked on to Waiopaua Hut, nestled in a secluded cove right at the lakeshore — a tranquil spot perfect for an evening swim.
+We took our time at the top before walking on to Waiopaua Hut, nestled in a secluded cove right at the lakeshore — a tranquil spot perfect for an evening swim.
 The water was icy cold but invigorating.
 As darkness fell, the stars emerged in full force, brilliant and uninterrupted, far from the light pollution of the city.
 Alam, having finally accepted that the curry project was not going to happen with that pack on his back, quietly distributed some of his food.
 He gave me a pear.

 Day 2 was a gentler affair — a welcome reprieve after the climb of the previous day.
-The track followed the shoreline of the lake for much of the morning, undulating gently through native beech forest, the air thick with the scent of moss and decaying leaves.
+The Lake Waikaremoana track followed the shoreline for much of the morning, undulating gently through native beech forest, the air thick with the scent of moss and decaying leaves.
 The forest floor was a tapestry of ferns and fungi.
 I stopped often to admire the towering trees, their gnarled branches reaching skyward like ancient guardians of this sacred landscape.

 We stopped at Marauti Hut for lunch: a small, intimate shelter in a quiet bay, with the lake lapping gently just below.
-X, who had been walking most of the day with Alam, arrived while we were leaving.
+It is one of those places where you eat slowly because leaving feels wrong.

 We reached Waiharuru Hut in the afternoon.
 It was a comfortable base, and the evening was peaceful — the kind of stillness that only a place like Te Urewera can produce.
 Alam, still carrying what remained of his provisions, had by now accepted that the curry would not happen.
 The pack had done its damage.
 “I’ll be OK,” he said, as he always does.